anoff/blog/_posts/2018-07-31-diagrams-with-plantuml.md

 > This feature is currently only available with on-prem installations of GitLab, enabling it on gitlab.com is [an open issue](https://gitlab.com/gitlab-com/infrastructure/issues/2163).
 See the GitHub integration for a workaround.

 Using PlantUML within GitLab is super fun.
-All you have to do is [set up]([inline PlantUML diagrams](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/administration/integration/plantuml.md)) a render server to use and you can just commit Markdown files with inlined PlantUML diagrams and they will render for everyone visiting the GitLab web UI.
+All you have to do is [set up](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/administration/integration/plantuml.md) a render server to use and you can just commit Markdown files with inlined PlantUML diagrams and they will render for everyone visiting the GitLab web UI.

-What's great is that this does not only work in Markdown files that you coommit into a git repository but in all other fields within GitLab that render markdown - virtually everything.
+What's great is that this does not only works in Markdown files committed into a git repository but in all other fields within GitLab that render markdown - virtually everything.
 You can have small diagrams helping illustrate things in issues as well.

 ![Screenshot of PlantUML syntax in a GitLab issue]({{ site.baseurl }}/img/assets/plantuml/puml-issue.png)